Jazzcort/CS5008_homework05/Report.md

 #### 7.1 Algorithm
 Describe an algorithm that will help you find the coin.
 We encourage you to use pseudo-code, but not required.

+Divide the coins into two piles, and weigh them.
+Choose the heavier pile and repeat the same process.
+At the end, the heavier one in the last two coins is the rare coin.

 #### 7.2 Time Complexity
 What is the average time complexity of your algorithm?

+The algorithm is ultilzing the concept of binary search to find the coin, so the average time complexity would be $O(log(n))$

+### Reference
+Woltmann, S. (2022, July 19).
+Insertion sort - algorithm, source code, Time Complexity.
+HappyCoders.eu.
+Retrieved March 4, 2023, from https://www.happycoders.eu/algorithms/insertion-sort/